 If the emergency equipment on the vehicle should fail to operate, the officer must terminate the Code-3 response and respond accordingly.
-In all cases, the officer shall notify the Watch Commander, field supervisor, or the Communications Center of the equipment failure so that another unit may be assigned to the emergency response.
+In all cases, the officer shall notify the Watch Commander, field supervisor, or Dispatch of the equipment failure so that another unit may be assigned to the emergency response.